Lip Pike: National League

 In 1876, when the National League replaced the National Association, Pike stuck with St. Louis.
 The Brown Stockings turned in a very good season, finishing a solid 2nd to the Chicago White Stockings.
 Pike continued to produce offensively, notching totals of 133 total bases (5th in the league) and 34 extra-base hits (2nd).

 Seemingly never content to stay with a team very long, Pike headed to the Cincinnati Reds for the 1877 season.
 The Reds finished last.
 Pike was still a top-quality player, leading the league in home runs for the 4th time in the 1870s.
 However, age was starting to catch up with the 32-year-old Pike.
 He began the season as the 8th-oldest player in the league, and was the 4th-oldest player of the 1878 season.
 The 1878 Reds played very well, though.
 They finished 2nd, but Pike was replaced by Buttercup Dickerson halfway through the season and forced to look elsewhere for a team.
 He ended up playing a few games for the Providence Grays, and spent the next two years playing for minor league teams.

 Sporting Life subsequently named him an outfielder on its 1870–1880 All-Star team.

-Pike got a brief call-up in 1881 to play for the Worcester Ruby Legs, but the 36-year-old Pike could no longer play effectively, hitting .111 and not managing a single extra base hit in 18 at-bats over 5 games.
+Pike got a brief call-up in 1881 to play for the Worcester Worcesters, but the 36-year-old Pike could no longer play effectively, hitting .111 and not managing a single extra base hit in 18 at-bats over 5 games.
 His play was so poor as to arouse suspicions, and Pike found himself banned from the National League that September.
 He was added to the National League blacklist in 1881.
 He turned to haberdashery, the vocation of his father, and spent another 6 years playing only amateur baseball.
 He was reinstated in 1883.